braph-software/BRAPH-2/tutorials/developers/dev_panelfig/readme.md

 <a id="Implementation-of-figure-panel-BrainSurfacePF"></a>
 ## Implementation of figure panel (BrainSurfacePF)  [⬆](#Table-of-Contents)

-To illustrate the general concepts of a figure panel, we will start by implementing in detail the figure panel `BrainSurfacePF`, which is a direct extension of the element `PanelFig`.
+To understand the general concepts of a figure panel, you will start by implementing in detail the figure panel `BrainSurfacePF`, which is a direct extension of the element `PanelFig`.

 > **Code 1.** **BrainSurfacePF element header.**